ming436534/modelizr/docs/usage/Querying.md

     })
 ```

-Internally this will generate the following query and post it to the specified path.
+Internally this will generate the following query and post it to `http://path.to.api/graphql` - as defined with the `.path()` modifier.

 ```
 {